Blog Post15 May 2025

 Q: How do I know if my Exchange server is vulnerable?

 A: Check Microsoft advisories and apply patches immediately.
 Review server logs for suspicious activity.
+If you don’t patch, attackers will send you a thank-you card.

 Q: What is a zero-day vulnerability?

 A: It’s a security flaw that is exploited before a fix is available.
 Stay updated and patch quickly.
+Or don’t, and enjoy the chaos.

 Q: Can email security affect SEO?

 A: Yes.
 Compromised email systems can lead to blacklisting and loss of trust, impacting search rankings.
+If you like being invisible, ignore security.

 Microsoft Exchange Security Resources (May 2025)